kelsey-amyotte/task-list/README.md

 # Tasklist

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

-Link to demo:
+This is a simple task list app - you can log in, create/edit/delete a list, and create/edit/delete tasks as you see fit.
+This was created so that I could learn Angular and Angular Material.
+I mostly wanted something that looked and performed nicely.
+I also wanted to learn more about NoSQL databases and asynchronous functions.

+# Technologies
+This is a FAN stack app (Firebase, Angular, Node).

+# Live Demo
 Https://tasklist-amyotte.herokuapp.com

-It will take a few seconds to boot up the server since it is hosted on Heroku's free hosting tier.
+Note: It will take a few seconds to boot up the server since it is hosted on Heroku's free hosting tier.

 Login:
 testacc321@fakedomain.fake / testacc123

-// TODO: Optimize for mobile